LooksRare/sdk-v2/guides/cancelOrders.md

 // Cancel all bids
 const tx = await lr.cancelAllOrders(true, false).call();

-// Wait for the transaction to be processed const receipt = await tx.wait();
+const receipt = await tx.wait();

 // Cancel all asks
 const tx = await lr.cancelAllOrders(false, true).call();

-// Wait for the transaction to be processed const receipt = await tx.wait();
+const receipt = await tx.wait();

 // Cancel all bids and asks
 const tx = await lr.cancelAllOrders(true, true).call();

-// Wait for the transaction to be processed const receipt = await tx.wait();
+const receipt = await tx.wait();
 ```